Written by Audrey Swanson. Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

 The short answer: Yes.

-As a hydrolyzed chemical, dimethicone is essentially washed off with soap and water.
-Depending on the route your water takes, it can feed into aquatic environments and impact fish and plant life.
+Depending on the route your water takes, when dimethicone (a hydrolyzed chemical) is washed down the drain, it can feed into aquatic environments and impact fish and plant life.
 The National Center for Biotechnology Information also states that “the use of low molecular weight silicones should be reduced...and the purity of high molecular weight silicones should be monitored.”

 Our company’s goal is to help your family live a healthier lifestyle while helping the environment.
 And we’re doing that, one bottle (and eco-friendly refill) at a time.